 Curtains are a great way to update and transform a space.
-Not only will they add privacy and block out the 6 am sunrise, but they can also add warmth and luxury to a space, as well as absorb sound to improve the acoustics of a room.
+Not only will they add privacy and block out unwanted light, but they can also add warmth and luxury to a space, as well as absorb sound to improve the acoustics of a room.
 SG Fabrics has an extensive range of quality ready made curtains that provide a quick, easy and affordable way to instantly update the look and feel of a room.
 But how do you go about choosing your curtains to get the best finished product if you aren't going custom?

 We've compiled a long-awaited guide to our ready made curtains.
 Here's everything you need to know:

 First off, we aren't knocking custom-made curtains, getting a professional in and having your curtaining custom made opens up your options and ensures a professional finish, in a fabric and style of your choosing.
 It also allows you to sit back, relax and let a seasoned professional take care of the measurements and make up, but sometimes time, budget or circumstances (for example, if you are renting) just don't allow for a set of custom curtains.

 If you have abnormally high ceilings or uniquely shaped windows, you might have no choice but to go custom, however if it's a fairly standard height window you have on your hands, ready-mades are an option for you, and with our stunning range of printed designs, plain sheers, textured stripes and plain textures, there's plenty to choose from.